Origin of Formal Aviation SMS Requirements

 Aviation Safety Managers Are Highly Motivated to Succeed

 We know that aviation safety managers tasked to implement aviation SMS programs take these requirements very seriously.
-Upper management almost always assign the task of SMS management to employees with these traits:
+Upper management almost always assigns the task of SMS management to employees with these traits:

 - Good communication skills (written and verbal);